GavinNL/cpp_boilerplate/README.md

 * gcc 6
 * gcc 7

-The Docker images which are used come pre-installed with the conan package manger and are provided by  https://hub.docker.com/u/lasote
+The Docker images which are used come pre-installed with the Conan Package Manger and are provided by  https://hub.docker.com/u/lasote

 ### Travis-CI

-Info coming soon.
+The Travis-CI builds execute on the following platforms/compilers

+* Mac XCode LLVM 8.3
+* Mac XCode LLVM 9.4
+* Mac XCode LLVM 10
+* Linux clang 5.0
+* Linux clang 6.0
+* Linux clang 7.0
+* Linux gcc 5
+* Linux gcc 6
+* Linux gcc 7
+* Windows Visual Studio 2017

 ### Appveyor

 Info coming soon.
+May be deprecated in favour of Travis-CI's windows builds.

 ## Unit Testing